DragonPlayzMC/Coordinates/README.md

 PocketMine-MP Plugin Coordinates

-which is shows your coordinates on the chat
+which is shows your coordinates on top of chat